unsplash/datasets/DOCS.md

 ## 2 - keywords.tsv

-The `keywords` dataset has one row per photo-keyword pair.
+The `keywords.tsv` dataset has one row per photo-keyword pair.
 It contains data about how a keyword is connected to a photo and the conversions of the photo our search engine for a particular keyword.

 | Field                         | Description |